ventus-ag/documentation/content/tutorials-advanced/advanced-network-scenarios.md

 `openstack port list`

 **Optionally:**
-Install Nginx web server on server1 and Apache on server2 and configure Ventus firewall rule to allow TCP port 80 from your workstation:
+Install Nginx web server on server1 and Apache on server2 and configure firewall rule to allow TCP port 80 from your workstation:
 * **Centos:**
     * *Server1:*
         `yum install nginx`